 Rutherford Correspondence Catalog

 Compiled by Lawrence Badash.
 (National Catalog of Sources for History of Physics Report No. 3.)
 Pub.
 R-264.
 174 pp., October 1980.
 This catalog contains an alphabetical and chronological listing of all known Rutherford correspondence preserved in the Cambridge University Library and other repositories.
-Contact us to request a free copy.

 Preliminary Finding Aid to the Archives of the Lick Observatory